lauralwd/metagenomicspractical/README.md

 If you do this practical without any supervision, you will likely need to install the software required and download the data.
 I recommend, especially to beginners, to install these tools via conda.
 If you have not installed conda, please refer to [the guide for miniconda installation on linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+For windows users can install conda too on the windows sublayer for linux.
+I made a [youtube video](https://youtu.be/ZWQMADZjMGc) on how to do that for interns in our lab, it may help you to get conda running as well.
+I encourage you to learn more about how conda works; it is definitely worth your time.
 Once conda is installed, make sure you have cloned this git repository to your local Linux system.
 Next, navigate to that specific folder in a terminal.